DoniaGameel/Verilog-adders-with-synthesis-using-Oasys/README.md

 **The propagation delay occurred in the parallel adders can be eliminated by carry look ahead adder.**

 **The design schematic of 8 bit look ahead adder using two four bit look ahead block:**

+## Carry Increment Adder (CIA)

+An 8-bit increment adder includes two RCA (Ripple carry adder) of four bit each.
+The first ripple carry adder adds a desired number of first 4-bit inputs generating a plurality of partitioned sum and partitioned carry.
+Now the carry out of the first block RCA is given to CIN of the conditional increment block.
+Thus the first four bit sum is directly taken from the ripple carry output.
+The second RCA block regardless of the first RCA output will carry out the addition operation and will give out results which are fed to the conditional increment block.
+The input CIN to the first RCA block is given always low value.
+The conditional increment block consists of half adders.
+Based on the value of cout of the 1st RCA block, the increment operation will take place.
+Here the half adder in carry increment block performs the increment operation.
+Hence the output sum of the second RCA is taken through the carry increment block.

+**The design schematic of Carry Increment Adder:**

+## Carry Skip Adder (CSkA)

+A carry-skip adder consists of a simple ripple carry-adder with a special speed up carry chain called a skip chain.
+A carry-skip adder is designed to speed up a wide adder by aiding the propagation of a carry bit around a portion of the entire adder.
+Actually the ripple carry adder is faster for small values of N. The crossover point between the ripple-carry adder and the carry skip adder is dependent on technology considerations and is normally situated 4 to 8 bits.
+The carry-skip circuitry consists of two logic gates.
+The AND gate accepts the carry-in bit and compares it to the group propagate signal

+**Carry skip adder is a fast adder compared to ripple carry adder when addition of large number of bits take place**

+**carry skip adder has O(√n) delay provides a good compromise in terms of delay, along with a simple and regular layout**

+**p<sub>[i,i+3]</sub>=p<sub>i+3</sub>.p<sub>i+2</sub>.p<sub>i+1</sub>   Eq (6)**

+**using the individual propagate values.
+The output from the AND gate is ORed with cout of RCA to produce a stage output of**

+**p<sub>[i,i+3]</sub>=p<sub>i+3</sub>.p<sub>i+2</sub>.p<sub>i+1</sub>   Eq (6)**
+**carry = c<sub>i+4</sub> + p<sub>[i,i+3]</sub>.c<sub>i</sub> Eq (7)

+**If p<sub>[i,i+3]</sub> =0, then the carry-out of the group is determined by the value of c<sub>i+4</sub>.**

+**However, if
+p<sub>[i,i+3]</sub>=1 when the carry-in bit is c<sub>i</sub> =1, then the group carry-in is automatically sent to the next group of adders.**